Communities and technology

 Image - Volunteers at Blackburn Football club.
 Photo by Paul Hermes.

-Telstra Footy Country Grants are aimed to have a positive impact on community engagement, player development, and club growth.
+Telstra Footy Country Grants are designed to positively impact community engagement, player development and club growth.
 Already, we have given out over 400 grants to clubs to help fuel the love of the game in our communities.

 St Bernard’s is keen to kick down barriers and encourage more female participants to play the game we all love.
 Empowering more girls to play footy promotes equality on and off the field, showing the world that talent has no boundaries.